-No, the ACDS only applies to equity interest acquired in the PHE after 11 Mar 2017, where the equity interest is held for less than 3 years.
+No, the ACDS only applies to equity interest acquired in the PHE on or after 11 Mar 2017.

 Q13.
 Can I pay ACD based on the book value of the underlying residential property?

 No, the ACD is payable on the market value of the underlying residential property at the time of stamping.